Last updated: October 2022

 Data about you as a customer, prospect or subscriber.
 Terms are as per the below:

-- Customer is a person who has successfully received a Fronted Deposit or Lifetime Deposit
+- Customer is a person who has successfully received a Fronted Deposit or Fronted deposit transfer

-- Prospect is a person who has applied for a Fronted Deposit or Lifetime Deposit
+- Prospect is a person who has applied for a Fronted Deposit or Fronted deposit transfer

 - Subscriber is a person who is interested in Fronted and its related products